-It’s a halal restaurant that also offers a vegan ramen—spicy or normal in regular, large, or extra large size.
-The staff spoke good English and were very friendly, so don’t worry if you’re not sure how it all works.
+It’s a halal restaurant that also offers a vegan ramen—spicy or normal in small, regular, and large size.
+The staff are friendly and speak good English, so don’t worry if you’re not sure how it all works.

 Although we preferred T’s Tantan’s softer noodles, we loved the spicy broth here (level 3 was really spicy!) and the chunks of broccoli, peppers, courgette, and corn.
-They also gave us some cold peach tea when we were finished.
 The regular size was plenty for me but Simon polished off his large.

-It was quiet when we visited on a Saturday lunchtime, but it can get very busy so try to arrive early to avoid queuing.
-You can make a reservation on their website but you’ll have to book the 2500 yen set menu including drink and dessert.
+It was quiet when we visited on a Saturday lunchtime in shoulder season, but it can get very busy so try to arrive early to avoid queuing.

 There are many great veggie-friendly places to eat in this neighbourhood, which is one of the reasons why we think Shinjuku is the best area to stay in Tokyo.

 Cost for a Main Dish: 1300 yen for regular vegan ramen and 1500 yen for regular spicy vegan ramen at lunch.
 2900 yen for regular ramen set at dinner (3100 yen for spicy).

 Details: 東京都新宿区新宿1–11–7.
 Near Shinjuku Gyoen Gardens.
 2 pm – 10 pm on weekdays, from 6 pm on Fridays and 1 pm on weekends.